LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

-### version TBD
+### version 0.11.0
-*Released*: TBD
+*Released*: 13 January 2020
 * Item 6633: Omit some property types from the field designer for SM
   * Changed basePropertiesOnly option to appPropertiesOnly
   * Expanded application of appPropertiesOnly to additional controls
   * DomainForm hide field types and DomainRow options based on appPropertiesOnly

 ### version 0.10.0
 *Released*: 9 January 2020